adjust/cordova_sdk/README.md

 });
 ```

-**Note**: Information about current attribution is available after app installation has been tracked by the Adjust backend and the attribution callback has been initially triggered.
+**Note**: Information about current attribution is only available after an app installation has been tracked by the Adjust backend and the attribution callback has been triggered.
 From that moment on, the Adjust SDK has information about a user's attribution and you can access it with this method.
 So, **it is not possible** to access a user's attribution value before the SDK has been initialised and an attribution callback has been triggered.

 ### <a id="push-token">Push token